Victor-Barrio/TestimonialGridChallenge/README.md

 ### Continued development

-I wannt to continue working with all of these challenges and I will keep updating my portfolio with new projects.
+I want to continue working with all of these challenges and I will keep updating my portfolio with new projects.